 How to Avoid Buying a Used Hurricane Flood Vehicle

-With Hurricanes Harvey and Irma wreaking havoc on Houston, Texas, Florida, and the surrounding areas, hundreds of thousands of flooded cars are expected to hit the market.
-To protect consumers from unwittingly buying flood damaged vehicles, CARCO’s CheckThatVin.com is offering 50% off of vehicle title history reports.
-CheckThatVin is the most comprehensive vehicle title history database in the industry.
+Thousands of flooded cars are expected to hit the market in addition to over 447,000 on the road in 2020.
+To protect consumers from unwittingly buying flood-damaged vehicles, CARCO’s CheckThatVin is the most comprehensive vehicle title history database in the industry.

 “If a deal looks too good, be careful,” said James Owens, CEO and President of leading pre‐insurance auto inspection company CARCO.
 “Before buying a vehicle, you should physically inspect it and run a ‘CheckThatVIN’ report, which relies on the most comprehensive online database of vehicles and was created by federal law.”

 The National Insurance Crime Bureau (NICB.org) states that “buying a flood vehicle is not illegal, but misrepresenting a flood‐damaged vehicle as one that is not could be a crime exposing the seller to potential criminal charges.
 More importantly, unknowingly buying a flood‐damaged vehicle may put you and your family in physical and financial danger.
-A vehicle’s electronic systems are often destroyed from prolonged exposure to water rendering many of its safety features inoperable.” https://www.nicb.org/newsroom/news‐releases
+A vehicle’s electronic systems are often destroyed from prolonged exposure to water rendering many of its safety features not operable.” www.nicb.org/newsroom/news‐releases

 Here are two ways to avoid buying a used flood vehicle: